Bananarchist/dhe_codecs/README.md

 Some branch ideas:
 - Encoding file formats.
 Take a PNG for example and parse it into a TPL file.
 Could be used to make custom games using the Sting! game engines.
 - GUI.
 Could be used to preview, extract individual sprites, files and textures, probably the best way to go about making it possible to encode the file formats.
+- Filetype detection.
+It would be nice if the classes had methods for determining whether a file was of one type or another.
+With some files it will be easier than others.